-Should Your Vehicle Be in Your Living Trust?
+13 Oct Should Your Vehicle Be in Your Living Trust?

 - We advise clients to stay far away from this $75,000 limit, so it is best to title vehicles in your Living Trust.

-What is the process?
+What Is the Process?

-So what’s the easiest way to title your vehicle into your Living Trust?
+So what’s the easiest way to title your vehicle into your living trust?

-The MVD has made this possible by filling out a beneficiary form for your vehicle (form is available online here).
-Then you simply attach the notarized form to your original title.
-If you sell your vehicle later, just throw the form away and do a new one for your new vehicle.
-This is a very simple option, and a lot of people prefer this to the hassle of presenting your Trust paperwork to the MVD or to a dealership.
+The MVD has made this possible by filling out a beneficiary form for your vehicle.
+Then, you simply attach the notarized form to your original title.
+If you sell your vehicle later, just throw the form away and fill out a new one for your new vehicle.
+This is a very simple option, and a lot of people prefer this to the hassle of presenting your trust paperwork to the MVD or to a dealership.

-- The truth is, if you get sued for a car accident and your insurance limits are insufficient to cover the claim, the assets in your Living Trust could be exposed regardless.
-Whether the vehicle was titled in your personal name or in the name of your Living Trust at the time of the accident has no effect.
-Remember, your Living Trust is an estate planning tool, not an entity to protect you from lawsuits.
+The truth is, if you get sued for a car accident and your insurance limits are insufficient to cover the claim, the assets in your living trust could be exposed regardless.
+Whether the vehicle was titled in your personal name or in the name of your living trust at the time of the accident has no effect.
+Remember, your living trust is an estate planning tool, not an entity to protect you from lawsuits.

-Invitation: Estate Planning Attorney in Phoenix
+Estate Planning Attorney Serving the Phoenix Valley

 Are you due for your free 3-year trust review?
-Summer is a good time to get organized before the business of the Fall season sneaks up on you.
-This free review meeting is a good chance to sit down with us to make sure your vehicles and all your other assets are properly titled in your Living Trust to avoid probate.
+Summer is a good time to get organized before the business of the fall season sneaks up on you.
+This free review meeting is a good chance to sit down with us to make sure your vehicles and all your other assets are properly titled in your living trust to avoid probate.
 It will be well worth your time.

 Need advice on what assets should be in your living trust?